Room Reservation Policies

 Serving of food and drink in the Friends Room is NOT permitted except by special permission during the reservation process.
 University catering policies must be followed.

+The room includes approximately 80 chairs and 10 tables.
+The capacity of the room in a theater-style arrangement is 80 people.
 The room is equipped with a computer, projector and other audio-visual equipment.
-Arrangements for assistance from IT library staff are available upon request.
+Assistance from IT library staff are typically only available if prior arrangements have been made.

-To schedule, contact Kate Mason and Jetsy Touchet.
+To schedule, contact Jennifer Harvey, Kate Mason, and Allison Weber.

 George V. Voinovich Seminar Room